Matt Thomas

 Prior to joining Verisign in 2008, Matt worked as a software engineer at AT&T. He was responsible for designing and implementing a distributed data collection system that measured and analyzed the operational performance of systems and services throughout the world.

-Matt currently serves as the vice chair of the board of directors for the Messaging, Malware and Mobile Anti-Abuse Working Group.
+Matt currently serves on the Board of Directors for the Messaging, Malware and Mobile Anti-Abuse Working Group.
 He is also an active member of the Internet Corporation for Assigned Names and Numbers’ Security and Stability Advisory Committee.
-Matt has authored more than 10 peer-reviewed publications and he has been awarded 11 patents from the United States Patent and Trademark Office.
+Matt has authored more than 10 peer-reviewed publications and he has been awarded more than 15 patents from the United States Patent and Trademark Office.
 He is a Certified Information Systems Security Professional and Certified Hadoop Developer.

 Matt holds a Master of Science in information systems and technology, and a Bachelor of Science in computer science from The Johns Hopkins University.